adiguno/t3gallerytut/README.md

 - `npm run db:push` to push schema changes to the db
 - `export const dynamic = "force-dynamic";`
   - make updates in the db show up on the page.
 Otherwise, it won't update, because the page is cached
-  - well, it wasn't showing stale data on local, lets test prod
+  - well, it wasn't showing stale data on local, lets test prod.
+Yup, prod didn't update